 Can a grandparent open a Junior ISA for their grandchild?

 Nonetheless, grandparents saving for grandchildren is still an option!
-Grandparents are still able to make contributions to their grandchild’s ISA account by paying into an account that has already been set up by the child’s legal guardian.
-Anyone can pay money into a Junior ISA through lump sum or regular contributions, but the total amount that can be paid into the account in the 2022 to 2023 tax year cannot exceed £9,000.
+Grandparents are still able to make contributions to their grandchild’s ISA account by paying into an account that has already been set up by the child’s parents or legal guardians.
+Anyone can pay money into a Junior ISA through lump sum or regular contributions, but the total amount that can be paid into the account in the 2023 to 2024 tax year and beyond cannot exceed £9,000 per annum.

-While there are other types of child savings accounts that you can open for the young person in your life to start generating interest on the money that you set aside for them, these may not typically perform as well as Junior ISAs.
+While there are other types of child savings accounts that you can open for the young person in your life to start generating interest on the money that you set aside for them, these may not typically perform as well as a Junior ISA.
 Better still are the Stock & Shares Junior ISAs that give the child’s money a more significant opportunity to grow over time.

 Who can pay into a Junior ISA?

 Once the parent or legal guardian has set up a Junior ISA for the child, anyone is able to pay money into the account.
-The only information that you need to be able to pay into the account is the account number and the child’s date of birth.
-So, if you are a grandparent and you want to pay into the Junior ISA account of your grandchildren, it’s easy to do so – just ask for the account number (since we know you already remember the birthdays of your grandchildren by heart).
+The only information that you need to contribute to a Junior ISA is the account number and the child’s date of birth.
+So, if you are a grandparent and you want to pay into the Junior ISA account of your grandchildren, it’s easy to do so – just ask for the account number (since we know you probably already remember the birthdays of your grandchildren by heart).